 16 Nov How to Attract and Keep Safer Drivers

-Shortages are in the news – and that includes vehicles and drivers.
+Shortages are in the news – and that includes vehicles and safe drivers.
 When fewer are available, you get a more competitive marketplace.
 Vehicle shortages in the trucking industry continue to increase, mainly due to the rise in e-commerce deliveries and supply chain issues caused by the COVID-19 pandemic.
 Vehicle and parts manufacturers simply can’t get supplies they need to build new vehicles or repair the ones already on the road.

 On top of that, the driver shortage keeps rising, especially in the longer-haul market.
 The American Trucking Association estimates that in 2021 the truck driver shortage will hit a historic high of just over 80,000 drivers.
 This figure is the difference between the number of drivers currently in the market and the optimal number of drivers based on freight demand.
 At current trends, the shortage could surpass 160,000 in 2030.